Newfoundland woman searching for family missing in Northern California

 At least 42 people have been confirmed dead in the area.

-Megan Janes, the couple’s niece, said she’s been in contact with the sheriff of Butte County and that a search party has visited her aunt and uncle’s home twice.
+Megan Janes, the Dodges’ niece, said she’s been in contact with the sheriff of Butte County and that a search party has visited her aunt and uncle’s home twice.

 Searchers found the charred remains of their house and the burned-out shells of their vehicles — but no bodies, she said.